ALPON Cloud

 Push an image (example)

-# Log in to the Sixfab Container Registry
+# 1. Authenticate to the Sixfab Container Registry

-Replace 123456 with your registry username, shown on the Registry page.
+Replace <your_username> with the 6-digit registry username shown on the Registry page.

 ALPON Cloud enforces tenant isolation, time-bounded access, and explicit consent for elevated operations.
 The security model spans device authentication, registry access, and team permissions.